SØG

 2. Within a close deadline, the student satisfactorily completes certain activities or the like that are suitable to prevent that the student repeats the event or other violations of the study rules and regulations or suitable that the student or wronged students, employees or others through mediation be reconciled or appeased.

-6.1 Public administration principals
+5.6.1 Public administration principles

 When Nyborg Gymnasium makes a decision of implementing a sanction regarding the study rules and regulations, except from an oral or written pedagogical reprimand, the following rules are in effect regardless of if the institution is not part of the public administration.